Jason Chaffetz: Post-congressional career

 He is the author of several books published since leaving office.
-His first book, The Deep State: How an Army of Bureaucrats Protected Barack Obama and Is Working to Destroy the Trump Agenda was published in September, 2018 and became a New York Times bestseller.
+His first book, The Deep State: How an Army of Bureaucrats Protected Barack Obama and Is Working to Destroy the Trump Agenda was published in September 2018 and became a New York Times bestseller.
 The following September he released Power Grab: The Liberal Scheme to Undermine Trump, the GOP, and Our Republic.
-2021 saw the release of Chaffetz's third book, They Never Let a Crisis Go to Waste: The Truth About Disaster Liberalism, which commentator Jeffrey Lord called a "seriously important book", as well as a podcast, Jason in the House.
+2021 saw the release of Chaffetz's third book, They Never Let a Crisis Go to Waste: The Truth About Disaster Liberalism, as well as a podcast, Jason in the House.

+He witnessed the assassination of Charlie Kirk, a political activist and co-founder of Turning Point USA, during an event hosted by the organization at Utah Valley University in Orem, Utah.

 Political positions

 Affordable Care Act

 Chaffetz has repeatedly voted in favor of repealing the Affordable Care Act.
 In March 2017 Chaffetz drew criticism for and later walked back on a statement comparing the cost of healthcare coverage to the cost of purchasing an iPhone.
 In an interview with CNN he said, "So rather than getting that new iPhone that they just love and want to go spend hundreds of dollars on that, maybe they should invest in their own health care."